yortch/openshiftv3-rhoar-workshop/Lab-4-Vert.x-Noun_Service.md

 ## Description

-The idea of this lab is to generate to random noun and an adjective to generate an insult.
+The idea of this lab is to generate to random noun and a noun to generate an insult.
 It is based on the following idea:
 http://www.literarygenius.info/a1-shakespearean-insults-generator.htm

 ## Steps

 1. Verify that you are logged into OpenShift
 2. Clone or download the sample project from Github
-2. Add the necessary functionality to return adjectives
+2. Add the necessary functionality to return nouns

 ## Verify that you are logged into OpenShift